shweta97m/Data512-WildFire-Project/README.md

 `USDA Data` - Most of the information available from this site is within the public domain.
 Public domain information on the National Agricultural Statistics Service (NASS) Web pages may be freely downloaded and reproduced.
 However, it is requested that in any subsequent use of this work, USDA-NASS be given appropriate acknowledgment.
 Link: https://www.nass.usda.gov/datasets/

 ### Processed Data 2
-- `02_data/01_source_data/` - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/01_source_data/README.md)`: Raw datasets utilized for analysis.
+- `02_data/01_source_data/` - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/01_source_data/README.md): Raw datasets utilized for analysis.
-- `02_data/02_intermediate_data/` - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/02_intermediate_data/README.md)`: Cleaned and processed data files.
+- `02_data/02_intermediate_data/` - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/02_intermediate_data/README.md): Cleaned and processed data files.
-- `02_data/03_final_data/` - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/03_final_data/README.md)`: Immaculate, refined datasets ready for analysis.
+- `02_data/03_final_data/` - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/03_final_data/README.md): Immaculate, refined datasets ready for analysis.

-### Attributtions
+### Attributions

 - Dr. David W. McDonald - for providing code snippets that acted as guidelines in navigating newer APIs that I didn’t particularly have experience with.
 - Aviva Munshi - for collaborating with the project approach and for providing technical assistance with the operational issues when I faced issues.
 - Rhea Sharma - for collaborating with the project approach and for providing technical assistance with the operational issues when I faced issues.
 - Nizan Howard - for collaborating with the project approach and for providing technical assistance with the operational issues when I faced issues.

-## Folder Stucture
+## Folder Structure

-Details of the folder structure is given in the [Project Folder Structure Guide](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/Project%20Folder%20Structure%20Guide.md)
+Details of the folder structure are given in the [Project Folder Structure Guide](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/Project%20Folder%20Structure%20Guide.md)

 ### 01_src
-- Source code repository - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/01_src/README.md)`: Core source code files reside here
+- Source code repository - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/01_src/README.md): Core source code files reside here

 ### 02_data
-- Data storage for the project - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/README.md)`: Contains source, intermediate and final data
+- Data storage for the project - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/02_data/README.md): Contains source, intermediate and final data

 ### 03_supporting_documentation
-- Repository for project-related documents and notes - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/03_supporting_documentation/README.md)`: Holds project-related documentation
+- Repository for project-related documents and notes - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/03_supporting_documentation/README.md): Holds project-related documentation

 ### 04_results_and_reports
-- Storage for project reports and outcomes - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/04_results_and_reports/README.md)`: Project reports and visualizations' reflections
+- Storage for project reports and outcomes - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/04_results_and_reports/README.md): Project reports and visualizations' reflections

 ### 05_dependencies
-- Third-party libraries and dependencies - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/05_dependencies/README.md)`: Repository for third-party libraries and packages.
+- Third-party libraries and dependencies - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/05_dependencies/README.md): Repository for third-party libraries and packages.
 Contains the 'Reader' package.

 ### 06_reference_scripts
-- Custom scripts and utilities - `[Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/06_reference_scripts/README.md)`: Custom automation scripts for various project functionalities
+- Custom scripts and utilities - [Link to README](https://github.com/shweta97m/Data512-WildFire-Project/blob/main/06_reference_scripts/README.md): Custom automation scripts for various project functionalities

 ### 99_archive
 - Archival or backup copies of project files for safekeeping